dashpay/docs-platform/docs/tutorials/identities-and-names/transfer-credits-to-an-identity.md

   installed)
 - A wallet mnemonic with some funds in it: [Tutorial: Create and Fund a Wallet](../../tutorials/create-and-fund-a-wallet.md)
-- A Dash Platform Identity: [Tutorial: Register an Identity](../../tutorials/identities-and-names/register-an-identity.md)
+- Two Dash Platform Identities: [Tutorial: Register an Identity](../../tutorials/identities-and-names/register-an-identity.md)

 ## Code